 Algae can be a concern when your boat is stored in the water.
 If you notice algae accumulating on the boat’s exterior, act immediately to clean it, as the scum and residue can lead to corrosion, leaks, and severe body damage.

-The Advantage of Chartering a Boat Before Making a Purchase
+The Advantage of Chartering Before Buying a Boat

 Purchasing your first boat is a big investment, so it’s nice to get a feel for a certain type of vessel before making a financial commitment.